Uganda - Primates & Predators

 One of the most awe-inspiring experiences in Africa is visiting with the Mountain Gorillas.
 This journey centers on the gorilla trek.
 Travel into the lush forest of Bwindi Impenetrable National Park to view a gorilla family at close range.
 Watch as the Silverbacks play with their teenagers and babies cling to their mothers.
 You will amaze at how very much like us they are.
 It is the one species that you will feel a real connection.
 A trek can be from one to four hours and at altitudes over 7500 feet above sea level.
 Once the family is located, observe them for approximately one hour.
 Then trek back down to base camp after one of the most fascinating days of your life!

-• Chimpanzee Encounter – Kibale Forest and Kyambura Gorge are home to chimps.
-The primates are tree dwellers and extremly playful.
+- Chimpanzee Encounter – Kibale Forest and Kyambura Gorge are home to chimps.
+The primates are tree dwellers and extremely playful.
 Sightings are more of a distance than gorillas.

-• Big Four Safari – Queen Elizabeth National Park offers a premier "Big Four" safari featuring lions, elephants, and buffalo.
+- Big Four Safari – Queen Elizabeth National Park offers a premier "Big Four" safari featuring lion, elephant, leopard, and buffalo.
 Key highlights include Kazinga Channel boat trips for hippos and crocodiles, plus chimpanzee tracking in Kyambura Gorge.

 ACCESSIBILITY